 Treatment of The Beginning Stage of Gum Disease

 The treatment for the beginning stage of gum disease is non-surgical.
 Nonsurgical treatment may include scaling or root planing, which is the removal of the plaque and tartar from beneath your gum line.
 There are several ways you can treat the beginning of gum disease at home with simple lifestyle changes and over-the-counter treatments from your local pharmacy.
-Some of these measures include:
+Home remedies for gingivitis treatment include:

 - Brushing regularly with an antibacterial toothpaste twice each day.